GONE WEST

 3.

-Dreaming of a Norwegian America
+Dreaming of a Norwegian Amerika

 “As the night fell, he saw a great castle shining in the distance”— the fairy tale of “Soria Moria”, the castle in a land far, far away, was recorded around the same time as emigration intensified.
 To Ole Bull, the world-famous Norwegian violinist, this “great castle” was America, where he believed a new and better Norway could be created.
 He founded the settlement of “New Norway”, popularly known as “Oleana” after himself, in Pennsylvania.